-A series of photomosaic artworks inspired from the upcoming Russia 2018 FIFA world cup by Charis Tsevis.
+A series of digital photomosaic artworks inspired from the upcoming Russia 2018 FIFA world cup by Charis Tsevis.
 Based on the traditional Russian quilting patchworks and on ancient Cyrillic calligraphy.

 Russian patchwork or quilting is an art with deep roots in the Russian society.
 It’s a folk art as well as a real art form with great artists contributing to it.
 I decided to experiment with this art form creating a series of portraits of great soccer players.
 I wanted to combine traditional approaches with more contemporary ideas.
 Charis Tsevis